georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
-This test significantly expands the coverage for the `is_common_password()` function.
-Initialy there was no test for this function, so its initial coverage was 0%.
-This version includes all edge cases such as:
+This test ensures comprehensive coverage for the `is_common_password()` function by testing various scenarios.
+It validates the function's ability to:
-- Common passwords from the predefined list
+- Identify passwords from the predefined list of common passwords
-- Passwords not in the list
+- Reject passwords that are not in the list
-- Edge cases like empty strings and single spaces
+- Handle edge cases like empty strings and single spaces

-These test cases activate all logical branches in the function and ensure correct behavior for different password types.
+By testing all logical branches, this test guarantees the function accurately differenctiation between common and uncommon passwords.

 **Coverage improvement:** 0% → 95%